onurberberoglu10/1Password-Engineering-Career-Ladder/competencies.md

             </td>
             <td valign="top">
                 <ul>
-                    <li>You have successfully changed how Etsy engineering functions to meet a critical need.</li>
+                    <li>You have successfully changed how 1Password engineering functions to meet a critical need.</li>
                     <li>You have a large internal network across engineering and engage with other leaders to solve problems (technical, organizational, or social).
 You have developed strong credibility throughout the company.</li>
-                    <li>You choose the most critical engineering challenges in your path and establish yourself as a primary accountable party for Etsy's success in meeting these challenges.</li>
+                    <li>You choose the most critical engineering challenges in your path and establish yourself as a primary accountable party for 1Password's success in meeting these challenges.</li>
                     <li>You improve the entire engineering organization by teaching others and sharing your knowledge.
 You create opportunities for others to showcase and develop their skills.</li>
                 </ul>
             </td>
             <td valign="top">
                 <ul>
-                    <li>You have successfully changed how Etsy engineering functions in a way that has moved both Etsy forward and established a best practice in the engineering industry.</li>
+                    <li>You have successfully changed how 1Password engineering functions in a way that has moved both 1Password forward and established a best practice in the engineering industry.</li>
-                    <li>You are accountable for the success of Etsy engineering with respect to attracting engineers and ensuring the strength of our engineering brand.</li>
+                    <li>You are accountable for the success of 1Password engineering with respect to attracting engineers and ensuring the strength of our engineering brand.</li>
-                    <li>You regularly represent Etsy engineering publicly, e.g. via blog posts, giving talks.</li>
+                    <li>You regularly represent 1Password engineering publicly, e.g. via blog posts, giving talks.</li>
-                    <li>Your technical leadership is cited by many on the engineering team as a significantly positive aspect of working at Etsy.</li>
+                    <li>Your technical leadership is cited by many on the engineering team as a significantly positive aspect of working at 1Password.</li>
                     <li>You make hard decisions in the face of uncertainty.</li>
                 </ul>
             </td>